 Co-chairs, Jewish Federations of North America’s Disability Committee

-The Jewish Federations of North America put together a Resource Guide for Jewish Disability Awareness Month in 2013 and, in collaboration with the Religious Action Center for Reform Judaism and several other organizations, organized Jewish Disability Advocacy Day on February 12, 2013.
-Shalom TV covered Jewish Disability Advocacy Day in their news report, starting at 4:35 of this video.
+The Jewish Federations of North America put together a Resource Guide for Jewish Disability Awareness Month in 2013 and, in collaboration with the Religious Action Center for Reform Judaism and several other organizations, is organizing Jewish Disability Advocacy Day on February 6, 2014.
+Shalom TV covered the 2013 Jewish Disability Advocacy Day in their news report, starting at 4:35 of this video.
 Additionally, please find information below on events that are taking place for Jewish Disability Awareness Month in local communities across the country.

 Please email us if you have information about JDAM events that are not listed here.

 On February 12, a joint program of JCFS, CJE SeniorLife, JVS and Linkanges, entitled Policy, Advocacy and You: The Changing Landscape of Disability and Aging Services will take place in Chicago.

 Making Jewish life more accessible for all is a top priority for The Jewish Federation of Greater Los Angeles.
 As part of the national effort to raise awareness about members of the Jewish community with disabilities, Los Angeles is celebrating Inclusion Awareness Month in February 2013.

 In 2013, many events will take place in Philadelphia for Jewish Disability Awareness Month, including Understanding the World of Transitioning Teens and Young Adults Who Are On The Spectrum And Beyond and An Evening with Dan Gottlieb.
 The Jewish Learning Venture has also listed many opportunities.